virtualsach/virtualsach.github.io/src/content/pages/about.md

 ## My Philosophy

 * **Infrastructure as Code, Culture as Code:** A script can build a server, but only culture can maintain it.
-I automate the "boring stuff" (Ansible, Terraform) so my teams can focus on innovation.
+I automate the "boring stuff" so teams can focus on innovation.
-* **Resilience over Uptime:** Uptime is luck; resilience is engineering.
-I design systems that expect failure (Chaos Engineering) and recover before the pager goes off.
+* **Identity is the Perimeter:** The firewall is dead.
+In a work-from-anywhere world, I secure the Identity and the Data, not just the network edge.
-* **Security by Design:** Security isn't a firewall at the edge; it's an identity in the cloud.
-I believe in Zero Trust, micro-segmentation, and rigorous identity governance.
+* **Data Gravity:** Architecture follows data.
+Understanding how information flows is the key to designing the pipes that carry it.

 ---